python/devguide/getting-started/setup-building.rst

 not meant for use by you directly, only the build system).

-The easiest way to get a debug build of CPython for Emscripten is to use the ``Tools/wasm/emscripten build`` command (which should be run with a recent version of Python you have installed on your machine):
+The easiest way to get a debug build of CPython for Emscripten is to use the ``Tools/wasm/emscripten build`` command, which should be run with a recent version of Python (3.13 or newer) already installed on your machine:

 .. code-block:: shell